 Avoid these 8 silly travel money mistakes, and become more travel money savvy.
 The more travel savvy you are the more you can travel!

 We’ve compiled a whole load of comprehensive blogs focusing on travel money.
 What are the best travel debit and credit cards?
 What are these weird international bank fees I keep getting on my card whilst travelling?
-Our in house (or hostel as we are travelling) money guy James is here to offer tips and guidance on managing your money whilst travelling.
+Our in house (or hostel as we are travelling) we are here to offer tips and guidance on managing your money whilst travelling.

 These posts are up to date as of December 2019 and will be updated periodically, but always check with the companies mentioned and keep an eye out for new ones I haven’t mentioned.
 I’ve mostly focused on all things UK based.
 Feel free to get in touch with me if you have any tips from your country you would like me to include.